mrsanders2014/Task_list_proj1/API_README.md

 # Task Manager FastAPI Application

-This application has been refactored from a CLI-based system to a RESTful API using FastAPI.
+This application has been refactored from a CLI-based system to a RESTful API using FastAPI and migrated to use Beanie ODM for MongoDB operations.

 ## Features

-- **User Management**: Create, read, update, and delete users
+- **User Management**: Create, read, update, and delete users with Beanie ODM
-- **Task Management**: Full CRUD operations for tasks with advanced filtering
+- **Task Management**: Full CRUD operations for tasks with advanced filtering and relationships
 - **Task Statistics**: Get comprehensive statistics for user tasks
 - **Status Management**: Update task status with history tracking
 - **Priority & Label Support**: Organize tasks with priorities and labels
 - **Due Date Management**: Set due dates and track overdue tasks
+- **Async Operations**: Full async/await support with Beanie ODM

 ## Quick Start